Hymn: Development of Christian hymnody

+Some of the works of the Anglican "metaphysical poet" the Reverend George Herbert (1593-1633) have found their way into hymnals.

-The earlier English writers tended to paraphrase biblical texts, particularly Psalms; Isaac Watts followed this tradition, but is also credited as having written the first English hymn which was not a direct paraphrase of Scripture.
-Watts (1674–1748), whose father was an Elder of a dissenter congregation, complained at age 16, that when allowed only psalms to sing, the faithful could not even sing about their Lord, Christ Jesus.
+The earlier English writers tended to paraphrase biblical texts, particularly Psalms; Isaac Watts (1674–1748) followed this tradition, but is also credited as having written the first English hymn which was not a direct paraphrase of Scripture.
+Watts, whose father was an Elder of a dissenter congregation, complained at age 16, that when allowed only psalms to sing, the faithful could not even sing about their Lord, Christ Jesus.
 His father invited him to see what he could do about it; the result was Watts' first hymn, "Behold the glories of the Lamb".

-Found in few hymnals today, the hymn has eight stanzas in common meter and is based on Revelation 5:6, 8, 9, 10, 12.
+Found in few hymnals today, the hymn has eight stanzas in common metre and is based on Revelation 5:6, 8, 9, 10, 12.

 Relying heavily on Scripture, Watts wrote metered texts based on New Testament passages that brought the Christian faith into the songs of the church.
-Isaac Watts has been called "the father of English hymnody", but Erik Routley sees him more as "the liberator of English hymnody", because his hymns, and hymns like them, moved worshipers beyond singing only Old Testament psalms, inspiring congregations and revitalizing worship.
+Isaac Watts has been called "the father of English hymnody", but Erik Routley sees him more as "the liberator of English hymnody", because his hymns, and hymns like them, moved worshippers beyond singing only Old Testament psalms, inspiring congregations and revitalizing worship.

-Later writers took even more freedom, some even including allegory and metaphor in their texts.
+Later writers took even more freedom, with some even including allegory and metaphor in their texts.

 Charles Wesley's hymns spread Methodist theology, not only within Methodism, but in most Protestant churches.
 He developed a new focus: expressing one's personal feelings in the relationship with God as well as the simple worship seen in older hymns.